fireship-io/fireship.io/content/contributors/shawn-eubanks.md

   portfolio: https://deveube.com
 ---

 **devEUBE** = technology geek and expert problem solver.
-I love to learn anything new, and I am especially interested and passionate about emerging technologies in cloud computing and web development.
+I love to learn anything new, and I am especially interested and passionate about emerging technologies in Cloud Computing and Web Development.
 I am driven and passionate about sharing skills and knowledge with others and helping others succeed using new and innovative technologies.

 Passionate Hobbies: Learning New Media, Gaming and Design / Development of media and web presences.